Is the Stock Market Rigged???

 • The stock market has always swung in both extremes as part of the ebb and flow of economics, world events and collective psychology.

-• The economy goes in boom/bust cycles, which affects the swings in the market, though the correlation is more approximate than exact.
+• The economy goes in boom/bust cycles, which affects the swings in the market.
+That said, the historic correlation is more approximate than exact.

 • Crashes are driven by nothing more sinister than human greed coming to its inevitable conclusion.